 Rentokil Initial has six lines of business spread out over more than 60 countries, which left some of its employees feeling detached from their co-workers.
 G Suite helped change the company’s culture by making it easier for everyone to connect.
 Teams now use Google Drive and Google Sites to share meaningful information about themselves and their work.
 Managing Directors can use Google+ (G+) to post highlights of their work trips.
 And Graduate Trainees have their own Google Group to share work experiences.

 You can create a stronger sense of team at your company, too.
-Google Apps makes it simple for a dispersed workforce to find and connect with colleagues.
+G Suite makes it simple for a dispersed workforce to find and connect with colleagues.
 Managers can give everyone greater insight into your business by posting pictures and updates to G+.
 And every department can create its own online community to share insights and support mutual success.

 Online sharing is helping us to become a more personal, sociable organization, which is important for staff retention and working culture.

 Read the story of Rentokil Initial or watch their Video testimonial

 As one of the world’s largest consulting firms, PwC is all about solving business problems.
 But even they had a hard time implementing efficient collaboration processes until they started using G Suite.
 Now, PwC’s teams are even more collaborative, creative and inspired than before.
 One excellent example: Employees have been able to cancel 2–5 hours of status meetings per week by collaboratively solving problems ahead of time in Google Docs.